AdobeDocs/experience-platform.en/help/intelligent-services/content-commerce-ai/overview.md

 | Text | - Keyword & Entity extraction <br>- Custom classifiers | - Automatically extract keywords and tags from enterprise documents and webpages using an out-of-the-box AI service. <br> - Automatically label an enterprise's documents or webpages per a corporate taxonomy using a service built on custom AI models. |
 Images | - Visual recommendations <br> - Color extraction | - Deliver visually similar product recommendations to consumers, powered by an AI model developed on intuitive product features (design, color, shape). <br> - Accurately extract and quantify the color composition of a product image. |

-## Content and Commerce AI workflow
+## Understanding Content and Commerce AI

+The following workflow outlines the three steps Content and Commerce AI assists with to improve customer driven KPI's.

-**Step 1: Understand the Content**
+**Step 1: Understanding the Content**
-- Extract intelligent features and metadata
+- Extract intelligent features and metadata.
-- Organize content (tag, categorize, group, de-duplicate)
+- Organize content (tag, categorize, group, de-duplicate).
-- Associate content data with assets
+- Associate content data with assets.

-**Step 2: Understand the Customer**
+**Step 2: Understanding the Customer**
-- Associate customer's actions with content metadata
+- Associate customer's actions with content metadata.
-- Get customer's preferences and affinities from content and actions
+- Get customer's preferences and affinities from content and actions.
-- Add preferences to customer's profile
+- Add preferences to customer's profile.

-**Step 3: Enable Experience Optimization**
+**Step 3: Enabling Experience Optimization**
-- Use customer's profile to deliver improved, personalized experiences, in session and for subsequent experiences
+- Use customer's profile to deliver improved, personalized experiences, in session and for subsequent experiences.
-- Use content features to gain insights into customers' behaviors that drive KPI's
+- Use content features to gain insights into customers' behaviors that drive KPI's.
 - Use content insights for improved content creation, authoring, and selection.

 ## Getting started with Content and Commerce AI